 SOLUS is Queen’s Student On-Line University System.
 You’ll have access to a SOLUS account once you become a Queen’s student.
 You’ll use SOLUS to register for courses, add and drop courses, update your contact information, view financial and academic information, and pay your tuition.

 Differential and Integral Calculus

-Differentiation and integration with applications to physical and social sciences; differential equations; multivariable differential calculus.
+Differentiation and integration with applications to biology, physics, chemistry, economics, and social sciences; differential equations; multivariable differential calculus.

-This online calculus course covers differentiation and integration of the elementary functions, with applications to physical and social sciences; Taylor polynomials; multivariable differential calculus.
-It is intended for students planning to concentrate in subjects other than Biochemistry, Biology, Life Sciences, Mathematics or Statistics.
+This online calculus course covers differentiation and integration with applications to biology, physics, chemistry, economics, and social sciences; differential equations; multivariable differential calculus.

 - Online Proficiency Test: 2% (for completion)

 - Unit Self-Tests (Best 20 out of 24): 4%